Sonia Darrin: Career

 The family lived in San Diego for a period, during which her dancing teacher was Adolph Bolm.
 When Bolm was asked to choreograph The Corsican Brothers (1941), he used the entire class.
 This led Darrin to be interviewed by LeRoy Prinz, the dancing director at Warner Brothers, leading to a small role in The Hard Way (1943).
 She also danced in the film Lady in the Dark (1944).

 Darrin's best known role was that of femme fatale Agnes Lowzier in Howard Hawks's film The Big Sleep (1946), in which she plays a paramour of minor Los Angeles gangster Joe Brody (played by Louis Jean Heydt).
-Notwithstanding several scenes in which Agnes trades quips with Humphrey Bogart's character, Darrin received no onscreen credit for her work in The Big Sleep; this despite the fact that she had already been credited by The New York Times in a captioned promotional photo published five days before the film 's opening, and had been the guest of honor at a promotional event held on August 14 at the Pelham Heath Inn in the Bronx, (presumably organized by her agent Arthur Pine, who also represented the venue).
+Notwithstanding several scenes in which Agnes trades quips with Humphrey Bogart's character, Darrin received no onscreen credit for her work in The Big Sleep; this despite the fact that she had already been credited by The New York Times in a captioned promotional photo published five days before the film's opening, and had been the guest of honor at a promotional event held on August 14 at the Pelham Heath Inn in the Bronx, (presumably organized by her agent Arthur Pine, who also represented the venue).
 Darrin learned years later that this snub had resulted from a heated dispute between Pine and studio chief Jack Warner.
 On October 18, less than 2 months after the film's premiere, the New York Daily News reported that Darrin and Pine had collaborated on an unofficial Big Sleep tie-in song, which was set to premiere the following day on a live broadcast on WOR.
-Pine's best efforts notwithstanding, neither this broadcast nor the August 14 dinner appears to have had any appreciable effect on Darrin's ongoing lack of recognition.
+Pine's best efforts notwithstanding, neither this broadcast nor the August 14 dinner appears to have had any appreciable effect on Darrin's lack of recognition.

 Several years later, Darrin did finally receive an onscreen credit for her signature performance, when she recreated the role of Agnes in a television adaptation which aired on September 25, 1950, on Robert Montgomery Presents.
 She also worked with Ed Wynn and Alan Young on their early television programs.

 Personal life

 All three of Darrin's marriages ended via either annulment or divorce: the first, to dentist Sidney Sircus, lasted 19 months.
 She later wed plastic surgeon Jacob Aronoff—the father of her three eldest children (two sons and a daughter)—and theatrical designer/marketing services company president William "Bill" Reese, with whom she parented the former child actor Mason Reese.
 Darrin's final two public appearances were on The Mike Douglas Show in the 1970s (as Sonia Reese), and in a documentary film about her brother, Dorian, in 2007.

 She resided on the Upper West Side of Manhattan for over 50 years.
 Darrin died of natural causes in New York City on July 19, 2020, at the age of 96.
-She was the last surviving cast member of The Big Sleep after Dorothy Malone died in January 2018.
+She was the last surviving cast member of The Big Sleep.
+(The last credited member of the cast to pass away was Dorothy Malone who died in January 2018).